 The best green screen can make all the difference in getting that professional shot.
 Whether you're looking to spruce up your Zoom calls, up your streaming game, or get started in photography, it's fast becoming an essential accessory and piece of furniture.
-With more and more amateur streamers and content creators investing in their setups - not to mention our newfound reliance on video calls - we're seeing premium-level features available for far less than you may think.

 One of the best green screens will allow you to change the background of your streaming or webcam footage by chroma keying the green color into an image of your choice.
 That's perfect for marketing videos, content creation, photography, game streaming, or just adding a little more sophistication to your work calls.